Joe2k/PS-Companion/README.md

 ## 🎓 Usage

-The easiest way to use this is to install is using webstore here.
+The easiest way to use this is to install is using webstore.

 Follow the <strong>Steps to Install</strong> below to install manually: